Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Hearing High Sounds.md

 ### **Hazard**: High Pitched or Loud Noises

 **Description**: Listening to high pitched or loud noises for long periods of time can cause headaches or auditory damage.
+This can be particularly a challenge to participants with sensory processing disorders.

 **Affected People**: All

 **Before Mitigation**: Likelihood: 2, Severity: 3, Overall: 6

-**Mitigation**: Only listen to each sound for as long as you need to tell if you can hear it or not.
+**Mitigation**: Ask the participants if they are ok with you playing a sound before beginning the experiment.
+Only listen to each sound for as long as you need to tell if you can hear it or not.
 Make sure you don't have the volume too loud, especially if using headphones to listen to the noise.
 If you start to get a headache, stop the experiment.

 **After Mitigation**: Likelihood: 1, Severity: 2, Overall: 2